Time and location

 Another day, another iconic Sardinian crag!
 Pedra Longa is a spire that rises up 130m from the sea, offering amazing multi-pitch routes and sport climbing in nearby crags.
 In the evening we'll sail over to Aguglia Goloritzé, our climbing spot for the next day.

 A 140m cliff overlooking Cala Goloritzé, Aguglia Goloritzé offers unparalleled climbing on technical limestone slabs with awesome views.
 Choose from 11 routes, 5c to 7b+.
-After climbing we'll set sail for Molara in the north of the island.
+After climbing we'll have dinner in the stunning cove and right after we'll set sail for a sailing night, being guided by the stars.
+We'll stop in some bays in the north.

 The program is very flexible to take into account weather conditions, climbing level, and endurance of the group.

 Our base camp (and means of transport) will be a 46-foot Bavaria sailboat.
-The boat boasts 4 double cabins and 2 beds in the dinet, a small kitchen, and extensive deck perfect for sunbathing!
-Be prepared to help out with the sailing and certain on-board chores.
+The boat boasts 4 double cabins and 2 beds in the dinet, a small kitchen, and an extensive deck perfect for sunbathing!
+Be prepared to help out with the sailing and certain onboard chores.

 What's not included